Article • October 2021

 Not sure where your DSR stands at?
 You can calculate an approximation for yourself using this formula.

-You don’t have to be in the dark in regards to your CCRIS and CTOS either.
+You don’t have to be in the dark with regards to your CCRIS and CTOS either.
 First, you can check out What Is CCRIS & How To Get Your CCRIS Report here.

 For a more comprehensive report, you can purchase the MyCTOS Score Report for a fee of RM24.85 (at the time of writing).